Upgrading your build from Gradle 8.x to the latest

 properties with simple getter and setter methods.

-Those methods are available in the extension only to maintain backwards compatibility.
+Those methods are available in the extension only to maintain backward compatibility.

 Build scripts should solely use the properties of type Property